 Shall maintain a bank account and all such accounts shall be in the name of Jipmer Alumni Association and shall be jointly operated by President, General Secretary & Treasurer.

-E. STUDENT REPRESENTATIVES:
+Shall coordinate the auditing of the annual statement of account and present the same at the annual GBM and after approval make necessary filings complying With the regulations.

+Shall file income tax returns and arrange for payment of any taxes in compliance with prevailing tax regulations and laws.

+EX-OFFICIO MEMBERS:

 Shall assist the Executive committee in the smooth running of the Association.

 Section D: The following are the qualifications of Executive committee officers